Cultural Identity Paper Assignment

 1. Your communal identity (generally, the kids you grew up around) = The five categories you were born, or brought into, in the other four identities below (Ch.
 7)

-1) The name of your culture – *Please define, in your mind, what this and each of the other four identities below means.
+1) The name of your culture – *Please define, in your opinion, what this and each of the other four identities below means.

 2) ethnicity or co-culture